INDIANAPOLIS — To some, Johnny Manziel is larger than life, even if he's less than six feet tall.

 “I am looking forward to showing up all the people who say I am just an improviser," he said.
 "I feel like I worked extremely hard this year to all around hone in on my game."

 No one is questioning Manziel's guts.
-As evidence of his leadership, toughness and demeanor, he cited the bowl game against Duke in which the Aggies were struggling, but Manziel helped lead his team back to a 52-48 victory with a triumphant performance — 382 yards and four passing TDs, plus 73 yards rushing and another score on the ground — in what would end up being his final college performance.
+As evidence of his leadership, toughness and demeanor, he cited the bowl game against Duke in which the Aggies were struggling, but Manziel helped lead his team back to a 52-48 victory in with a triumphant performance — 382 yards and four passing TDs, plus 73 yards rushing and another score on the ground — in what would end up being his final college performance.

 "It wasn't looking as great as we wanted [it] to in the first half, and between me, [receiver] Mike [Evans], some of these seniors, we just rallied no matter how deep, how dark it looked on the scoreboard," Manziel said.
 "I think the guys on my team know that I'll do anything and everything for them until there's no time on the clock, on or off the field."

 Manziel is working out in San Diego with noted QB coach George Whitfield, looking to maintain top conditioning and also put a coat of polish on his game.
 A few aspects Manziel mentioned wanting to improve included "keeping my eyes downfield and being accurate with my passes," two things that will be essential in the pros.